ahupp/unit-syntax/README.md

 distance_traveled = numpy.linalg.norm(location)
 ```

+## The Grammar

 The units term follows this grammar:

 ```
 units:
-    | NAME '/' units
+    | NAME '/' units_group
-    | NAME '*' units
+    | NAME '*' units_group
-    | NAME units
+    | NAME units_group
     | NAME '**' NUMBER
     | NAME

+units_group:
+    | '(' units ')'
+    | units
 ```

 ## Why?
 How?

 I like using Python+[Jupyter Notebook](https://jupyter.org/) as a calculator for physical problems and often wish it had the clarity and type checking of explicit units.
 [Pint](https://pint.readthedocs.io/) is great, but (IMO) its necessary verbosity makes it hard to see the underlying calculation that's going.

 `unit-syntax` is an IPython/Jupyter [custom input transformer](https://ipython.readthedocs.io/en/stable/config/inputtransforms.html) that rewrites expressions with units into calls to `pint.Quantity`.

-This is possible without ambiguity in the python grammar because it's otherwise invalid for a "primary" (literal, function call etc) to be immediately followed by
+The parser is a lightly modified version of the Python grammar using the same parser generator ([pegen](https://github.com/we-like-parsers/pegen)) as Python itself.

 `unit-syntax` cannot (currently) be used for standalone python scripts outside of IPython/Jupyter, but that's in principle possible through [meta_path import hooks](https://docs.python.org/3/reference/import.html#the-meta-path).

 The syntax takes advantage of the fact that that in python its illegal for a NAME to follow a "primary" (literal, function call etc), so there's no ambiguity.

 ## Prior Art

-The immediate inspriration of `unit-syntax` is a language called [Fortress](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.180.6323&rep=rep1&type=pdf
-) from Sun Microsystems.
+The immediate inspriration of `unit-syntax` is a language called [Fortress](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.180.6323&rep=rep1&type=pdf) from Sun Microsystems.
 Fortress was intended as a modern Fortran, and had first-class support for units in both the syntax and type system.

 F# (an OCaml derivative from Microsoft) also [has first class support for units](https://en.wikibooks.org/wiki/F_Sharp_Programming/Units_of_Measure).